marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 7. Step 7: Install the design caps.

-* Snap the design cap(s) over the end of the door spout(s).
+* Snap the design caps over the end of the door spouts.

 ![Figure 16](files/Taylor8754/Taylor8754_Figure16.png)

 8. Step 8: Install the front drip tray and splash shield.

-* Install the front drip tray and the splash shield under the door spout(s).
+* Install the front drip tray and the splash shield under the door spouts.

 ![Figure 17](files/Taylor8754/Taylor8754_Figure17.png)